jhenningsen-incycle/jhenningsen-incycle/README.md

 # Hi there, I'm Jarrod Henningsen 👋

-I'm a Sr Cloud Consultant with a passion for AI and Data Science and Engineering.
-I enjoy working on projects related to Microsoft Fabric, Python and AI.
+I'm a Sr Cloud Consultant with a passion for AI and Data Science & Engineering.
+I enjoy working on projects related to Microsoft Fabric, Python, and AI.

 ---